nuuuwan/news_lk3_data/README.md

 Colombo, May 30 (Daily Mirror) Sri Lankan diplomats in Russia will engage with officials of the Russian Defence Ministry this evening, in "first steps" towards repatriating Sri Lankans in Russia, who have been thrust into the battlefront of its war against Ukraine.

-The Foreign Ministry has received up to 455 complaints of Sri Lankans who have been become part of Russia's military efforts, willingly or unwillingly, but this number could be much higher, State Minister of Foreign Affairs Tharaka Balasuriya said.
+The Foreign Ministry has received up to 455 complaints of Sri Lankans who are part of Russia's military efforts, willingly or unwillingly, but this number could be much higher, State Minister of Foreign Affairs Tharaka Balasuriya said.

 While some of them had travelled as mercenaries, the State Minister said that others were duped into fighting for Russia at the battle front.